Behavioral Neuroscience at Miami

 The RAD Lab is located in the basement of the Psychology Building at Miami University.
 We have ample space for behavioral experiments and a separate wet lab.
 We are located across the hall from the other Behavioral Neuroscience labs with whom we collaborate and share equipment.

 These videos highlight the exceptional resources available to graduate and undergraduate students at Miami.
-The bottom video is the RAD Lab space (before we moved in!).

 This video profile is from Dr. Radke's postdoctoral fellowship at National Institute on Alcohol Abuse and Alcoholism.
 Filmed in 2014